A Day In The Life Of…Peterborough United chairman Darragh MacAnthony

-MacAnthony, 41, has been in charge at Peterborough for just over 10 years and has given us an insight into what an average week entails in charge of a Football League club.
+MacAnthony, 41, has been in charge at Peterborough since 2006 and has given us an insight into what an average week entails in charge of a Football League club.

 “When I’m in the USA where I live I spend probably four hours of my working day on the football club.

 “It starts with me answering emails when I wake up at 7am US time, which is five hours behind UK.
 I’ll have queries from commercial staff, scouting reports to read, budget emails from the finance director, and stats stuff from our analyst.

 “When I get into my office my focus is on my day job, which is in real estate, but I also get lots of things sent over from the press officer at the football club to go through.

 “I’ll also at times hit social media to check in with fans.
 I get shot down by some for being on Twitter, others applaud me for it, but it’s not for the faint hearted.